 I’ve got it covered.

 So it was that for this actual edition I had to spend time trawling through my archives looking for something that fitted the bill here.
 Preferably I try to come up with a shot that I haven’t used or published on social media or websites.
-Footsteps Summer 2016
+And after lots of searching I think that I’ve got it covered

 As the evening sun was setting along the length of Buttermere the warm glow on the cairn and rocks near the summit framed the distant fells neatly.
 Afar, Scafell sits between the round dome of Great Gable and the large bulk of Kirk Fell.
 Only Bailey and I were here to witness the scene, the photograph doesn’t do it justice but at last I have had chance to share some of it with you now.
 Prints of this image are available, just email me if you are interested in obtaining a copy.